Logo of Pest Crews

 Search providers near you

-Best Termite Inspection in South Dakota Ranked
+Best Termite Inspection Companies in South Dakota Ranked

 A termite inspection, often called a Wood-Destroying Organism (WDO) inspection, is a specialized evaluation of a property for evidence of destructive pests like termites, carpenter ants, wood-boring beetles, and wood-decay fungi.
 In South Dakota, this process is a critical step in many real estate transactions, as mortgage lenders frequently require a clean report before approving a loan.
 This guide explains what a WDO inspection entails, why it's important for South Dakota homeowners and buyers, and how to understand the results to protect your investment.